 Go Fish/Crazy 8's:

 Card games are great for kids and there are a variety of levels pending your child's age and cognitive level.
 Most card games work on turn taking and good sportsmanship; social skills needed for success at all ages.
 With Go Fish, you can work on asking questions, recognizing patterns, counting and working memory.
 With Crazy 8's, your child has to understand and discriminate patterns and color/number relationships.
 Holding cards in your hand is a great way to develop smaller muscles of hand, thumb mobility and overall dexterity.
 Plus, holding the cards with one hand and using the other hand to pick up/discard naturally helps develop bimanual coordination skills.
-Fatherly explains 21 different card games you can play with your kids, check it out HERE.
+Fatherly explains 21 different card games you can play with your kids.

 Name, Place, Animal, Thing:

 This game is similar to the idea of the game scattergories.
 You have to pick a letter, and then say a name, place, animal and thing all starting with the assigned letter.
 This targets working memory, vocabulary, categorization and association.
 Instead of playing this game at the table, try playing on the floor while you are laying on your stomach and propped on your elbows.
 This works on back/core strength and shoulter/neck stability.
 This is important because our bigger muscles in our middle create the foundations for development of higher level skills.
 For example, head/neck stability and control are the foundations for development of ocularmotor control (using your eyes to look).
 Being able to use your core to sit up straight is the foundation for legible and automatic handwriting.
 Playing games in the prone position (on your belly) helps naturally develop all of these foundational skills we use every day.
 Want to add some movement in?
 Instead of saying the words, you have to draw, act, or locate those items.